jcsumlin/plural-kit-awake/README.md

 [![](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/jcsumlin/plural-kit-awake)

 This will clone my repository and ask you a few questions before deploying your new website.
+Make sure to add REACT_APP before all used variables
+Example: SYSTEM_ID should be put in as "REACT_APP_SYSTEM_ID"

 | Environment Variable | Description | Optional? |
 |---|---|---|